juliet448/juliet1227/README.md

 ### Project Overview
 ---
 This Data Analysis aims to explain the insight into excel functions and its perfomance of excel Function summation, average,maximun, minimun., countif or counta, equations, proper and form fill during the class activities,text extractions, text cleaning, pivot tables and personal practices.
-With the use of excel functions i was able to analyse various parameters in data received and also able to gather enough insighst to make a reasonable decisions which helps to explain convincing stories around data from the insight gotten and to know the best result for our data.
+With the use of excel functions i was able to analyse various parameters in data received and also able to gather enough insighst to make a reasonable decisions which helps to explain convincing stories around data from the insight gotten and to know the best result for our data. as

 ### Data Sources
 ---